-- C7 Bulbs have a candelabra or E12 base.
-This size bulb is typically used for chandelier-type fixtures and decorative lighting.
+- C7 / E12 / Candelabra Base Bulbs ... typically used for chandelier-type fixtures and decorative lighting.

-- C9 Bulbs have an intermediate or E17 base.
-These are historically known as the old Christmas light bulb size.
+- C9 / E17 / Intermediate Base Bulbs ... historically known as the old Christmas light bulb size.

-- Medium Bulbs have a E26 base (E27 in Europe) .
-This is the same size as a standard household bulb.
+- Medium / E26 Bulbs (E27 in Europe) ... the same size as a standard household bulb.

-Besides the C7 or intermediate size references, the base size has the letter-number format.
-The first letter designates the shape or form of the base.
-The number represents the width of the base (normally in millimeters).
-For example, our 11S14 bulb has an E26 base.
-The "E" refers to the style which is an Edison screw-in, and the 26 means it has a 26 mm base width.
+A further explanation of the light bulb base sizes, you can look at the letter-number references (E12, E17, and E26) to help understand a bulbs base style and size.
+The first letter designates the shape or form of the base, and the number represents the width of the base (normally in millimeters).
+For example, our 11S14 bulb has an E26 base — the "E" refers to the style which is an Edison screw-in, and the 26 means it has a 26 mm base width.